bmanders716/bmanders716.github.io/cookbook.md

 Garnish with fried parsley and cut lemon.

-_BÈchamel_, lobster, shrimp, Italian, Genoise, or any other suitable sauce, may be served with them.
+_BÈ£®amel_, lobster, shrimp, Italian, Genoise, or any other suitable sauce, may be served with them.

-Whiting ‡ l'Italienne.
+Whiting ‡†¨'Italienne.

 _Ingredients_--Whiting.
                Lemon-juice.